by Matt Gibson

 Undecided: It May (or May Not) Be Worth Your While to Toss Eggshells Into the Compost Heap

-It’s true that adding your eggshell fragments to your garden’s compost pile will boost the essential nutrients, making them available for plants the next time you use compost in your garden.
+It’s true that adding your eggshell fragments to your garden’s compost bin will boost the essential nutrients, making them available for plants the next time you use compost in your garden.
 However, bear in mind that (as we just discussed) that it will take several months for the eggshells to break down fully so they will be able to release the calcium and other nutrients they contain into the soil.
 This isn’t such a problem when you’re using eggshells in compost, though, as the other ingredients in the compost also will take a few months to break down and reach their full nutrient-rich potential.

 It’s true that tossing your eggshells from their collection container straight into the compost heap seems like a low-effort, high-reward strategy for repurposing what would otherwise be just another piece of kitchen trash.
 However, when it comes to compost, it’s possible to have too much of a good thing.
 Eggshells are not just a source of calcium and other needed nutrients for your garden soil.